department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 - Veterans
 - Qualified dependents

-**Exception:** Those eligible for Survivors’ and Dependents’ Educational Assistance may get VA benefits while pursuing approved postsecondary non-college degree programs at training establishments in the Philippines.
+**Exception:** Family members who qualify for Survivors’ and Dependents’ Educational Assistance can get VA benefits while in approved postsecondary (after high school) non-college degree programs at training locations in the Philippines.
 </div>

 ### What benefits can I get?

 - Money for school
-- Money for your living expenses during enrollment
+- Money for your housing costs during enrollment

 -----